vrurg/vrurg.github.io/arfb.md

 I would like to thank effusively the people who helped me make these articles
 better:

+- Jürgen Botz, @jebotz
 - Elizabeth Mattijsen, @lizmat
-- Jürgen Botz, @jebotz
-- @xliff
+- Clifton Wood, @xliff

 The publications here are not finalized and could still be the subject for further changes.
 I gladly accept any related